poult-lab/daily-word/english_words_ learning.md

 11.club

 [n] "one of the four set of cards (called suits ) in a pack/deck of cards.
 The clubs have a black design shaped like three black leaves on a short stem"

+12.linchpin /ˈlɪntʃpɪn/

+[n]  In a recent interview with Maeil Business Newspaper, Miller, also the author of best-seller “Chip War,” noted that Korea is a “linchpin” in the global techno big bang and chip supply chain and that the country will be able to play a leading role moving forward.

+"a person or thing that is the most important part of an organization, a plan, etc., because everything else depends on them or it"